massoncheg/forgejo-docs/docs/user/actions/reference.md

 | needs            | information about the jobs that have been run   |
 | inputs           | the input parameters given to an action         |

-To help with re-using actions and workflows originally developed for GitHub Actions, the `github` context is defined to be the same as the `forgejo` context.
+To help with reusing actions and workflows originally developed for GitHub Actions, the `github` context is defined to be the same as the `forgejo` context.

 ### Availability